statamic/docs/content/collections/docs/configuration.md

 | `null` | `(null) null` |
 | `(null)` | `(null) null` |

-If you need to define an environment variable with a value that contains space, you may do so by enclosing the value in double quotes.
+If you need to define an environment variable with a value containing a space, you may do so by enclosing the value in double quotes.

 ``` env
 APP_NAME="Gluten Free Surgical Masks For Llamas"